physiozoo/mhrv/README.md

 ### Manual WFDB Installation (Optional)
 The above steps should be enough to get most users started.
-If however you don't want the `bootstrap` script to download the WFDB tools for you, you can install them yourself.
+If however you don't want `rhrv_init` to download the WFDB tools for you, you can install them yourself.

   * On OSX, you can use [homebrew](http://brew.sh) to install it easily with `brew install homebrew/science/wfdb`.
   * On Windows and Linux, you should either [download the WFDB binaries](https://physionet.org/physiotools/binaries/)